MecatronicaUSB/uw-img-proc/README.md

 # Underwater Image Processing

-Implementation of Underwater Image/Video Enhancement.
-Using OpenCV 3.2.
+Implementation of Underwater Image/Video Enhancement using C++ AND OpenCV 3.2.

 **uw-img-proc** is a free and open source software licensed under the [GNU GPLv3.0 License](https://en.wikipedia.org/wiki/GNU_General_Public_License), unless otherwise specified in particular modules or libraries (see LICENSE and README.md).